gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 successfully completed, the association state machine will enter PROTECTED state.

-The protection engine specification MUST specify when PRTOECTED state can be entered for each endpoint.
+The protection engine specification MUST specify when PROTECTED state can be entered for each endpoint.
 If key establishment is out-of-band, after starting T-valid timer the SCTP association will enter PROTECTED state per protection engine specification when the necessary security